Winter-Spring 2018 Projects

 Riparian Restoration 2018

 Whitewater Ranch is a sustainably-managed Christmas tree farm, diversified with forestry and blueberry plantings.
 The mission of the ranch is to provide quality agricultural products grown “with respect to the land and animals around them.”
 Since 2014, ELP teams have been improving conditions for Goose Creek with the overall goals of providing shade for the stream and habitat for pollinators within the context of a working farm.
-Past teams have created a management plan, installed and maintained riparian plantings, and monitored plants and animals.
-In 2018, this team is continuing that work with a focus on increasing benefit to pollinators.
-You will learn about restoration techniques and challenges, as well as monitoring methods.
-A knowledge of stream ecology, botany, ecology, pollinators, or restoration is preferred but not required.
-This project will build upon the 2014-2017 teams’ work.
+This team is installing and maintained riparian plantings, monitoring plants and animals, and creating a planting plan for future work.
+To learn more about their methods and accomplishments, visit their website.

 Community Engagement Project

 Through its Community Climate and Energy Action Plan, the City of Eugene has set ambitious goals for reducing community-wide fossil fuel use and greenhouse gas emissions.
 Meeting those goals will require shifts in infrastructure and systems across Eugene, and will ask Eugene residents to change the way they think about and use fossil fuels.
-In this new project, you will assist Eugene in increasing awareness of climate change and its impacts, and in inspiring citizen action through outreach activities.
-You will develop a social media campaign framework and create original content that can be incorporated into the City’s Climate Communications efforts.
-To test your content, you will implement a small-scale social media campaign with UO students as your target audience.
-In addition, you will design – and test – two outreach activities to be used at tabling events.
-You will design activities to reach a variety of community members, especially people who may not be focused on issues of climate change and/or know very little about it.
+This team is inspiring citizen action through outreach activities.
+They are developing a social media campaign framework and creating original content that can be incorporated into the City’s Climate Communications efforts.
+To test their content, they are implementing a social media campaign with UO students as the target audience.
+In addition, they are designing and implementing outreach activities at tabling events.
+To learn more about their methods and accomplishments, visit their website.